veracity/veracity-documentation/sections/dataworkbench/filestorage/filestorage.md

 ---

 # File storage
 In your [Data Catalogue](../datacatalogue.md), you can find a tab called **File storage** and use it for uploading, sharing, and accessing files.
+If you don't see it, you may not have the subscription for File storage, but you can contact the [support team](mailto:support@veracity.com) for assistance.

 **If you want to access it via API**, see [File storage API endpoints in API docs](../apiendpoints.md).

 Note you can [connect File storage with Azure Storage Explorer](ase.md).

----

 ## To go to File storage
 1. In your workspace, go to the **Data catalogue** page.
 2. Select the **File storage** tab.